PostHog/posthog.com/contents/blog/posthog-vs-matomo.md

 ## Integrations and data sources

 Matomo doesn't offer many dedicated integrations for syncing data with other platforms, but its Tracking and Reporting APIs allow you to query a large range of parameters.
+It also offers a Google Analytics importer.

 In addition to extensive selection of dedicated integrations, PostHog [offers two APIs](/docs/api): a public API for pushing data into PostHog, and a private API for exporting data and performing various actions.